spack/spack-tutorial/tutorial_environments.rst

 .. literalinclude:: outputs/environments/install-anonymous-1.out
    :language: console
-   :emphasize-lines: 1-2
+   :emphasize-lines: 1-2,64-65

 Notice Spack concretized the specs before installing them and their dependencies.
 It also updated the environment's view.
-Since we already installed all these packages outside of the environment, their links were added to our environment.
+Since we already installed all these packages outside of the environment, their links were simply added to it.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Updating an installed environment